-Baked Parsnip Chips are lower carb, paleo and similar to potato chips.
+Baked Parsnip Chips are paleo and similar to potato chips.

-Baked Parsnip Chips are low carb, paleo, vegan and actually taste very good!
+Baked Parsnip Chips are paleo, vegan and actually taste very good!
 A shocking discovery to me, as I don't really enjoy most root vegetables.

 - 2 cups thin sliced parsnips use a mandolin slicer or vegetable peeler ( about 2 whole medium parsnips)

-- 2 tsp sea salt or more to taste
+- 2 teaspoon sea salt or more to taste

 - Preheat oven to 425 F and line 2 baking sheets.